Reflective Supervision Learning Collaborative (RSLC)

 1. What is the difference between reflective supervision and reflective consultation?

 Reflective supervision is provided by a program supervisor within the agency who serves as both the program supervisor and reflective supervisor to staff members.
-Reflective Consultation is the term used when a provider, outside your program or agency, provides reflective group or individual support.
+Reflective Consultation is when a provider, outside your program or agency, provides reflective group or individual support.

 2. How many reflective consultation hours will I receive?

 You will receive up to 24 hours of reflective consultation hours.
-The groups occur once/month for 2 hours and run for 12-13 months as needed should there be a cancelation.
+The groups meet once/month, within a virtual format, for 2 hours over the course of the RSLC.

-3. I’ve already received reflective supervision (Capstone, Family Foundations Home Visiting Reflective Practice Project, or other).
+4. I’ve already received RSC (Capstone, Family Foundations Home Visiting, or other).
 Do I need to participate in the monthly reflective consultation or can I just attend the in-person training sessions?

 You will need to participate in the monthly reflective consultation, even if you’ve received reflective supervision in the past.
 The monthly reflective consultation is designed to support participants in their implementation of reflective supervision.
-It’s an opportunity to receive support from an experienced provider and for peer-based support and learning from others who are also implementing reflective supervision in their programs.
+It’s an opportunity to receive peer-based support and learning from others who are also implementing reflective supervision in their programs.
 If you feel this is not needed, or feel you are not able to commit to this piece, the RSLC is probably not a good fit for you.

-4. Who provides the reflective consultation and will these hours meet IMH-Endorsement® requirements?
+5. Who provides the reflective consultation and will these hours meet Endorsement® requirements?

 The monthly reflective consultation is provided by qualified Reflective Consultants who have experience providing individual and group RSC.
 All of the RSLC Reflective Consultants are eligible providers of reflective supervision or consultation as determined by Endorsement® requirements.

-5. What if my schedule changes and I cannot attend all the monthly reflective sessions?
+6. What if my schedule changes and I cannot attend all of the monthly reflective sessions?

 Please set aside the time to participate in monthly reflective group.
 Ask for administrative support from your agency and ensure that this time is protected.
 If your schedule changes, communicate with your Reflective Consultant so that they can identify a new day/time that works for all group members.